mez-FMDA/test2/docs/Market_Facilitator/FMAR_Design/Programme_Level/FMAR_Programme_Vision_Scope.md

 # FMAR Programme Vision and Scope

+## Design workflow:

+1. **Artefact Publication:** Architecture Team publishes vX.Y of an artefact to the main branch (or your primary working branch).
+2. **Feedback via Issues:** Stakeholders use the Issue Templates to provide feedback, questions, or proposals, referencing the specific artefact version.
+3. **Triage & Labelling:** Architecture Team triages new Issues, labels them (e.g., status:under-review, artefact:asset-identity-paper, version:v0.1).
+4. **Discussion:**
+- Clarifications happen in Issue comments.
+- Broader points are taken to relevant workshops (and the Issue is labelled status:workshop-input-needed).
+Workshop outcomes are summarized back in the Issue.
+5. **Internal Decision:** Architecture Team decides on the Issue (Accepted, Rejected, etc.).
+6. **Offline Artefact Refinement:** If accepted, the Architecture Team incorporates the changes into their offline working copy of the artefact.
+7. **New Version Publication:** The Architecture Team publishes the new version of the artefact (e.g., vX.Y+1) to the main branch in a new commit.
+The commit message should ideally summarize key changes and can reference Issue numbers (e.g., "Update Asset Identity Paper to v0.2, incorporating feedback from #123, #128.
+Addresses VTN prefix query.").
+8. **Close Issues:** Relevant Issues are closed, with a comment linking to the commit/new version where the feedback was addressed (e.g., "Addressed in v0.2 of Asset Identity Paper - see commit [commit hash]").

 ## Roles and responsibilities:

-FMAR Architecture Team: Owns the repository, triages issues, drafts/updates artefacts, manages PRs.
+FMAR Architecture Team: Owns the repository, triages issues, drafts/updates artefacts.

-Flexibility Team (Ontology): Might have a dedicated section/branch for ontology development, with PRs for changes.
+Flexibility Team (Ontology): Might have a dedicated section/branch for ontology development, close alignment with Architecture team.

 Industry Insights Design Group & Experts Group: Primarily use GitHub Issues to provide structured feedback on draft artefacts published by the Architecture Team.
-They can also be invited to review specific PRs if appropriate.
+They can also be invited to review specific artefacts being drafted 'offline' if appropriate.

 Wider Industry: Can view all public artefacts and raise Issues for questions or general feedback.